euwbah/musescore-xen-tuner/README.md

 > This is rarely ever useful though, and only provided as an advanced feature for esoteric notation systems/notating changing alternate clefs.
 >
 > 🔴 **If you intended to use a custom key signature, declare a [key signature](#how-to-key-signatures) instead.**

+### 7. Implement your own tunings/notation systems!

+Read [how the plugin conceptualizes tunings & accidentals](#introduction) (and the rest of the guide) to start making your own tuning configurations.

+If you're facing a bug or need help, [file an issue](#reporting-an-issue).

 ### [List of Supported Symbols](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)